crdrost/essay-seeds/misc/rational_units.md

 A proposed 2018 revision of the SI system suggests that the elementary charge will soon be fixed by the SI system, at which point the relationship above will become exact.

 ## Force
-One *newt*, written `1 n`, is defined as the Coulomb force experienced by two 1-lor charges in vacuum at a distance of `√(10<sup>9</sup> / (4 π)) d`, which is approximately 231 meters.
+One *newt*, written `1 n`, is defined as the Coulomb force experienced by two 1-lor charges in vacuum at a distance of √(10<sup>9</sup> / (4 π)) d, which is approximately 231 meters.
 It is a relatively small force.

 Due to the fact that the SI unit fixes the electric constant, the only uncertainty lying between these two units comes from the uncertainty of the relationship between 1 ℓ and 1 C. This will in the proposed revision of SI become a real uncertainty in its value for the electric constant.
 The SI system forces the vacuum permittivity to be:

 > ε<sub>0</sub> = 10<sup>7</sup> (farads/m) /(4 π * 299792458<sup>2</sup>))